malicious-hacker/gwells/CONTRIBUTING.md

 ### Pull Requests

 When a feature is ready for testing please send a pull request to our current release branch.
+We generally try to prefix pull requests with the issue's Trello ticket number. e.g.: `[103] Add well search feature`

 ### Continuous Integration and Continuous Deployment